Peter Batchelor

-Peter John Batchelor (born 21 September 1950) is a former Australian politician who served as an Australian Labor Party member of the Victorian Legislative Assembly seat of Thomastown from 1990 until 2010.
+Peter John Batchelor (born 21 September 1950) is an Australian former politician who served as an Australian Labor Party (ALP) member of the Victorian Legislative Assembly seat of Thomastown from 1990 until 2010.

 Batchelor was born in western Sydney.
 He attended Beaumaris High School.
 His grandmother reportedly once held a 50-year-plus record as the longest card-carrying member of the ALP.

 Career

-Member, Parliament of Victoria
+Prior to entering politics, Batchelor was a union official at Furnishing Trades Union from 1972 to 1982.
+From 1983 to 1990, he was the ALP Victorian state branch secretary.

+Member of Parliament

-Batchelor was elected in a 1990 by-election to the district of Thomastown following the death of Beth Gleeson.
+Batchelor was elected in a 1990 by-election in the district of Thomastown, following the death of Beth Gleeson.

 His parliamentary roles are listed as follows.